Evaluation of binomial double sums involving absolute values: The fundamental lemmas

 \section{The fundamental lemmas}

-In this section, we state the summation identities which form the basis of the evaluation of double sums of the form \eqref{eq:sum2}.
+In this section, we state the summation identities which form the basis of the evaluation of double sums of the form \eqref{eq:sum2} (and, thus, of double sums of the form \eqref{eq:sumallg} and \eqref{eq:sumallg2}).
+As it turns out, Lemmas~\ref{lem:20}--\ref{lem:22} are very easy to prove since at least one summation of the double sum can be put in telescoping form, see the proofs below.
+Lemma~\ref{lem:10} is much more subtle.
 We provide two different proofs, the first being algorithmic --- see Section~\ref{sec:Sigma}, the second making use of complex integration --- see Section~\ref{sec:aux}.

 \begin{lemma} For all non-negative integers $n$ and $m$, we have